lvxuan12/SCSES/README.md

 ## Download Test Data

-The [test dataset](https://doi.org/10.5281/zenodo.15688700) includes BAM files from 15 cells across three cell lines (HCT116, HepG2, and HL-60), with five cells per cell type.
+The [test dataset](https://doi.org/10.5281/zenodo.15688700) includes BAM files from 15 cells across three cell lines (HCT116, HepG2, and HL-60), with five cells per cell type, which are sequenced by SMART-Seq2.
 It also contains all essential input files required to run the SCSES package.

 The test dataset is available at https://doi.org/10.5281/zenodo.15688700.
 The complete list of downloadable files is provided in the table below.